venkataraju0707/contacts-book/README.md

 npm run dev
 The frontend will start at http://localhost:5173.

-Usage
+🚀 Usage
-Ensure the backend server is running at http://localhost:5000.
+Make sure the backend server is running at http://localhost:5000.

 Open http://localhost:5173 in your browser.